Claude Shannon: Hobbies and inventions

 Outside of Shannon's academic pursuits, he was interested in juggling, unicycling, and chess.
 He also invented many devices, including a Roman numeral computer called THROBAC, and juggling machines.
 He built a device that could solve the Rubik's Cube puzzle.

+Shannon also invented flame-throwing trumpets, rocket-powered frisbees, and plastic foam shoes for navigating a lake, by wearing which it would appear to an observer as if Shannon was walking on water.

 Shannon designed the Minivac 601, a digital computer trainer to teach business people about how computers functioned.
 It was sold by the Scientific Development Corp starting in 1961.

-He is also considered the co-inventor of the first wearable computer along with Edward O. Thorp.
+He is further considered the co-inventor of the first wearable computer along with Edward O. Thorp.
 The device was used to improve the odds when playing roulette.

 Personal life

 Shannon married Norma Levor, a wealthy, Jewish, left-wing intellectual in January 1940.
-The marriage ended in divorce after about a year.
+The marriage ended in divorce a year later.
 Levor later married Ben Barzman.

-Shannon met his second wife, Betty Shannon (née Mary Elizabeth Moore), when she was a numerical analyst at Bell Labs.
+Shannon met his second wife, Mary Elizabeth Moore (Betty), when she was a numerical analyst at Bell Labs.
 They were married in 1949.
 Betty assisted Claude in building some of his most famous inventions.
 They had three children.

 Shannon presented himself as apolitical and an atheist.

-Tributes
+Tributes and legacy

 There are six statues of Shannon sculpted by Eugene Daub: one at the University of Michigan; one at MIT in the Laboratory for Information and Decision Systems; one in Gaylord, Michigan; one at the University of California, San Diego; one at Bell Labs; and another at AT&T Shannon Labs.
 The statue in Gaylord is located in the Claude Shannon Memorial Park.
 After the breakup of the Bell System, the part of Bell Labs that remained with AT&T Corporation was named Shannon Labs in his honor.

+In June 1954, Shannon was listed as one of the top 20 most important scientists in America by Fortune.
+In 2013, information theory was listed as one of the top 10 revolutionary scientific theories by Science News.

-According to Neil Sloane, an AT&T Fellow who co-edited Shannon's large collection of papers in 1993, the perspective introduced by Shannon's communication theory (now called information theory) is the foundation of the digital revolution, and every device containing a microprocessor or microcontroller is a conceptual descendant of Shannon's publication in 1948: "He's one of the great men of the century.
+According to Neil Sloane, an AT&T Fellow who co-edited Shannon's large collection of papers in 1993, the perspective introduced by Shannon's communication theory (now called "information theory") is the foundation of the digital revolution, and every device containing a microprocessor or microcontroller is a conceptual descendant of Shannon's publication in 1948: "He's one of the great men of the century.
 Without him, none of the things we know today would exist.
 The whole digital revolution started with him."
 The cryptocurrency unit shannon (a synonym for gwei) is named after him.

-A Mind at Play, a biography of Shannon written by Jimmy Soni and Rob Goodman, was published in 2017.
+Shannon is credited by many as single-handedly creating information theory and for laying the foundations for the Digital Age.

+His achievements are considered to be on par with those of Albert Einstein, Sir Isaac Newton, and Charles Darwin.

+The artificial intelligence large language model family Claude (language model) was named in Shannon's honor.